creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-14-Deep-Label-Fusion.md

 * Input : $$S^{init}$$ and associated coordinate maps
 * Output : Set of feature maps of the same size as $$S^{init}$$

-* A label-specific mask is then generated taking the union of all candidate segmentations and multiplying it by the corresponding channel of the output to get the final segmentation.
+* A label-specific mask is then generated taking the union of all candidate segmentations and multiplying it by the corresponding channel of the output of the fine-tuning network to get the final segmentation.

 > Note : This label-masking operation assumes that the truth label is contained inside the region that has atlas votes of that label